sahilobhrai/Web-scraping-using-python/README.md

 Step 4: Run the code to extract the data

-Step 5: Store the data in the necessary format
+Step 5: Store the data in csv file